AmanPawar9/amanpawar9.github.io/_posts/2023-12-22-Global_Immunology_Course_Day_10.md

 ## How Drosophila can be used to study neuroinflammatory disorder
-- Prof. Shweta Charakborthy, IISc
+- Prof. Sveta Chakarabarti, IISc

 ### Neuroinflammation:
 - Many classical receptors are expressed by neurons.